Tool Integration Guide

 - External communications - Sending messages, posting content, API calls

-- Tool approval policies apply to SDK/IFRAME/REACT, embedded widgets, MCP integrations, and voice conversations
+- Tool approval policies apply to all interactive deployment types: SDK/IFRAME/REACT, embedded widgets, MCP integrations, voice conversations, WhatsApp, and Telegram

 - Disabled tools are completely unavailable to the agent in that deployment